ResearchComputing/Documentation/docs/compute/passwordless.md

 ### Use `rsync` or `scp` to transfer files without a password

 Now you are ready to transfer files.
 Make sure you are logged on campus or logged into CU VPN.
+Examples:

-For example, to tranfer a `myfile.txt` from your local machine to your `/projects/$USER` directory on CURC
+User "ralphie" employs _rsync_ to tranfer `myfile.txt` to `/projects/ralphie` on CURC:

 ```
 rsync -av ./myfile.txt dtn-new-data.rc.int.colorado.edu:/projects/ralphie/myfile.txt
 ```

-or, you can use scp.
-Here user `ralphie` transfers to a PetaLibrary allocation called "crdds" that Ralphie has access to:
+User "ralphie" employs _scp_ to transfer `myfile.txt` from Ralphie's local machine to a PetaLibrary allocation called "crdds" that Ralphie has access to:

 ```
 scp ./myfile.txt dtn-new-data.rc.int.colorado.edu:/pl/active/crdds/myfile.txt